IronforgedDwarf/CODEBREAKER/README.md

 ## Known Issues

 - Entering fewer digits than expected results in confusing indicators (the missing digits may be added to the front as "wrong number").
+- Entering dumplicate numbers results in different responses, but does NOT indicate if a digit it duplicated, (limitation of design).
 - Screen does not clear properly at game start and restart.
-(Written in 2019; likely an easy fix.)
+(Written in 2019; likely an easy fix.)(update: I was wrong, looks like a limitation)